OutSystems/docs-product/src/monitor-and-troubleshoot/enable-analytics-for-an-environment.md

 <div class="info" markdown="1">

-LifeTime Analytics applies only to Traditional Web applications.
 For Mobile and Reactive apps, OutSystems enables you to integrate with industry-leading monitoring platforms.
 Check some of the components available in [OutSystems Forge](https://www.outsystems.com/forge/), such as [New Relic RUM](https://www.outsystems.com/forge/component-overview/6848/new-relic-rum) or [Elastic RUM](https://www.outsystems.com/forge/component-overview/7341/elastic-rum).

 </div>